-In Needs Assessments and Solutions Studies addressing the area that includes a pumped storage-hydro facility, the pumped storage-hydro facility in that area may also be dispatched at their maximum and/or minimum values to ensure that they can be utilized to serve load when they are available since they are often utilized in operations to provide reserve.
+In transmission Needs Assessments and Solutions Studies addressing the area that includes a pumped storage hydro facility, the facility(ies) in that area may also be dispatched at their maximum and/or minimum values to ensure that they can be utilized to serve load when they are available since they are often utilized in operations to provide reserve.
 In PPA studies, pumped storage-hydro plants are dispatched at their full output when necessary to show that their ability to supply load is maintained.

-Fast Start Generation

-Fast start units are generally used as reserve for generation that has tripped off line, for peak load conditions, and to mitigate overloads or unacceptable voltage following a contingency, N-1 or N-1-1.
-Based on operating experience and analysis, 80% of fast start units in the study area are assumed to be available.
-However, it is not appropriate to rely on any one specific fast start unit as the solution to an overload.

-For the purpose of transmission planning studies, fast start units are those combustion turbines or diesel generators that can go from being off line to their full Seasonal Claimed Capability in 10 minutes.
-A list of fast start units has been developed by reviewing market information such as notification times, start times and ramp rates.
-The list is included as Appendix B in the guide.
-The capacity included in the list is from Forward Capacity Auction 8.
-The capacity of any generator may have changed and needs to be confirmed.
-The unit does not need to participate in the 10-minute reserve market to be considered a fast start unit in planning studies.

-For the steady-state portion of Transmission Needs Assessments and Solutions Studies at peak load, the fast start units can be turned on in the base cases.
-When using this approach, criteria violations that can be mitigated by turning off fast start generation can be disregarded.

-For Transmission Needs Assessments and Solutions Studies at Intermediate or Light load level, fast start units are turned off in the base cases and turned on to mitigate post-contingency criteria violations.

-One exception to the above is that fast start generation in Vermont is not dispatched in the base case in Needs Assessments and Solutions Studies due to their past poor performance, but they are may be turned on between the first and second contingency.

 Solar Photovoltaic Generation

-Solar generation will be represented in the power flow base cases that are provided by ISO-NE.
-ISO-NE includes a solar PV forecast in its annual CELT Report.
-The CELT report provides a forecast of the installed AC nameplate of PV at the end of each year in Section 3.3.1.
-The CELT report also includes a table that lists the monthly growth of PV in Section 3.1.2.
+Solar photovoltaic (solar PV) generation will be represented in the power flow base cases that are provided by the ISO.
+ISO New England includes a solar PV forecast in the CELT Report.
+The CELT Report provides a forecast of the installed AC nameplate of solar PV at the end of each year and a table that lists the monthly growth of solar PV.
 Long term planning studies will use the PV forecast for the end of the year prior to that being evaluated plus the expected growth of PV through the end of May for the year being evaluated.
 As an example for a study in the year 2025, all the PV as of end of 2024 plus the expected growth of PV through May 2025 will be modeled.

-The CELT Report and can be found at:

-http://www.iso-ne.com/system-planning/system-plans-studies/celt

-As a part of the 2016 PV forecast the data on solar PV was divided into the following three mutually exclusive groups:
+As a part of the solar PV forecast from 2016 onwards, the data on solar PV is divided into the following three mutually exclusive groups:

-PV as a capacity resource in the Forward Capacity Market (FCM)
+Group 1: PV as a capacity resource in the Forward Capacity Market (FCM)

 Qualified for the FCM